Why Choose Woodmen of the World?

 You receive these valuable money-saving benefits at no additional cost, just for doing business with us.
 These include up to $500 to help with repair costs if your home is damaged in a natural disaster, access to community events and family activities, and financial assistance for catastrophic illnesses.

-Founded in 1890, Woodmen of the World also gives back on a local level through lodges that help us lead community service projects you care about.
-We show our caring in many ways, including presenting American flags to civic and community organizations, and by providing assistance to senior citizens, the physically impaired and orphans through our local lodge system.
+Founded in 1890, Woodmen of the World also gives back on a local level through chapters that help us lead community service projects you care about.
+We show our caring in many ways, including presenting American flags to civic and community organizations, and by providing assistance to senior citizens, the physically impaired and orphans through our local chapter system.

 How strong is Woodmen of the World?
 In 2012: